Measurement of the $W$-boson mass in pp collisions at $\sqrt{s}=7$ TeV with the ATLAS detector: Vector-boson production and decay

 Higher-order QCD corrections are expected to be largely correlated between $W$-boson and $Z$-boson production induced by the light quarks, $u$, $d$, and $s$, in the initial state.
 However, a certain degree of decorrelation between $W$- and $Z$-boson transverse-momentum distributions is expected, due to the different amounts of heavy-quark-initiated production, where heavy refers to charm and bottom flavours.
 The physical origin of this decorrelation can be ascribed to the presence of independent QCD scales corresponding to the three-to-four flavours and four-to-five flavours matching scales $\mu_c$ and $\mu_b$ in the variable-flavour-number scheme PDF evolution~\cite{Bonvini:2016fgf}, which are of the order of the charm- and bottom-quark masses, respectively.
 To assess this effect, the variations of $\mu_\textrm{F}$ in the QCD ISR are performed simultaneously for all light-quark $q\bar{q} \to W,Z$ processes, with $q = u,d,s$, but independently for each of the $c\bar{c} \to Z$, $b\bar{b} \to Z$, and $c\bar{q} \to W$ processes, where $q = d,s$.
-The effect of the $c\bar{q} \to W$ variations on the determination of $m_W$ is reduced by a factor of two, to acccount for the presence of only one heavy-flavour quark in the initial state.
+The effect of the $c\bar{q} \to W$ variations on the determination of $m_W$ is reduced by a factor of two, to account for the presence of only one heavy-flavour quark in the initial state.
 The resulting uncertainty in $m_W$ is $5.0\MeV$ for the $\pt^\ell$ distribution, and $6.9\MeV$ for the $\mt$ distribution.
-Since the $\mu_\textrm{F}$ variations affect all the branchings of the shower evolution and not only vertices involving heavy quarks, this procedure yields a conservative estimate of the decorrelation between $W$- and $Z$-boson transverse-momentum distributions arising from the independent $\mu_c$ and $\mu_b$ scales in the PDF evolution.
+Since the $\mu_\textrm{F}$ variations affect all the branchings of the shower evolution and not only vertices involving heavy quarks, this procedure is expected to yield a sufficient estimate of the $\mu_{c,b}$-induced decorrelation between the $W$- and $Z$-boson $\pt$ distributions.
 Treating the $\mu_\textrm{F}$ variations as correlated between all quark flavours, but uncorrelated between $W$- and $Z$-boson production, would yield a systematic uncertainty in $m_W$ of approximately 30~\MeV.